lawkwok101/weigh-my-luggage-js/README.md

 ## UX considerations
 - Tab index skips the delete luggage button which is a destructive action.
 -	Precision up to one decimal place which is consistent with most home scales.
-- Fade animations to highlight changes as the user types.
+- Fade animations for visual feedback as the user types.
 - Accessibility: Use both high contrast colour and shapes for alerts.

 ## Future
 - [x] Add ability to edit luggage description.
-- [ ] Input validation
+- [x] Input validation
 - [ ] Fix 'add luggage' and 'calculate buttons' to bottom of screen if there are many luggage rows.
 - [ ] Remove unused CSS and minify files.